DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/get-school-experience.md

     text: "I volunteered at a local primary school for 2 days a week and from the moment I walked into my first class, it felt very natural to be interacting with children."
     name: "Zainab, career changer"
     classes: quote--indent
+expander:
+  non-uk-get-school-experience:
+    title: get school experience
+    text: To get school experience in England, you'll need the right to work in the UK.
+This may be difficult if you have not started your training yet.
+However, you do not need classroom experience to train to teach in England.
 ---

 You can visit schools to get unpaid experience in the classroom before you start your initial teacher training (ITT).